Woman comparing disability insurance quotes on her laptop

 Another important detail is whether your policy includes residual or partial disability benefits.
 This provision pays a portion of your benefits if you can still work but experience a loss of income due to a disability.

 Why it matters: A disability might not completely sideline you but could reduce your working hours or effectiveness, leading to a significant income drop.
 Residual benefits ensure that you’re financially protected even if you can still perform some of your duties.
+This is especially critical for conditions that progress slowly or fluctuate, such as back issues or certain autoimmune diseases, where you may still practice but at reduced capacity.

-3. Future Increase Options
+3. Future Increase Options (FIOs)

 Many physicians overlook the importance of future increase options (FIOs) in their disability insurance policies.
 FIOs allow you to increase your coverage amount as your income grows without undergoing additional medical underwriting.

 Why it matters: Your income is likely to increase as you advance in your career.
 FIOs ensure that your coverage keeps pace with your rising income, providing adequate protection throughout your career without the hassle of requalifying medically.
+For residents and fellows in particular, this is a valuable feature—you can lock in coverage while young and healthy, then expand it later as your salary grows.

 4. Non-Cancelable and Guaranteed Renewable Policies